lucasjoliveau/doc/es/developer/reference/backend/data.md

 # Data Files

-Odoo is greatly data-driven, and a big part of modules definition is thus the definition of the various records it manages: UI (menus and views), security (access rights and record rules), reports and plain data are all defined via records.
+Konvergo ERP is greatly data-driven, and a big part of modules definition is thus the definition of the various records it manages: UI (menus and views), security (access rights and record rules), reports and plain data are all defined via records.

 ## Structure

-The main way to define data in Odoo is via XML data files: The broad structure of an XML data file is the following:
+The main way to define data in Konvergo ERP is via XML data files: The broad structure of an XML data file is the following:

   * Any number of operation elements within the root element `odoo`